HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </choose>
 ```

-When we do not use an external executor, the `on` attribute or the built-in executor specified by the `by` attribute must provide an array for sorting; when using an external executor, the `on` attribute specified The data type is determined by the external executor.
+When we do not use an external executor, `on` attribute or the built-in executor specified by `by` attribute must provide an array for sorting.
+When using an external executor, `on` attribute specified The data type is determined by the external executor.
 For example, we can perform a sort operation on a string, and the result of the execution may be to arrange all the words in the string in lexicographical order.

-#### 2.5.10) `define` and `include` tags
+#### 2.5.10) `define` and `include` Tags

-The `define` tag is used to define a set of reusable groups of operations.
-We can define a set of operations through `define`, and then include this set of operations through the `include` tag elsewhere in the code, or call this set of operations through the `call` tag and expect to return a result.
-In HVML, we refer to a group of operations defined by the `define` tag as an operation group for short.
+`define` tag is used to define a set of reusable groups of operations.
+We can define a set of operations through `define`, and then include this set of operations through `include` tag elsewhere in the code, or call this set of operations through `call` tag and expect to return a result.
+In HVML, we refer to a group of operations defined by `define` tag as an operation group for short.

-The `define` element defines the name of the action group through the `as` attribute, which contains a set of child elements defined by the action tag.
-The `include` element will switch the execution context to the operation group specified by the `with` attribute, the parameters passed in by the `on` attribute will be used as the result data (ie the value of the `$?` variable) for the operation group, and `include` The data defined by the element through its content will become the value of the `$^` variable. like:
+`define` element defines the name of the action group through `as` attribute, which contains a set of child elements defined by the action tag. `include` element will switch the execution context to the operation group specified by the `with` attribute.
+The parameters passed in by `on` attribute will be used as the result data (ie the value of `$?` variable) for the operation group, and `include` The data defined by the element through its content will become the value of the `$^` variable.
+For example:

 ```hvml
         <archetype name="dir_entry">